XRPLF/xrpl-dev-portal/content/concepts/xrpl/ledger-history/online-deletion.md

 ### Interrupting Online Deletion

-Online deletion automatically stops if the [server state](rippled-server-states.html) becomes less than `full`.
+Online deletion automatically stops if the server state becomes less than `full`.
 If this happens, the server writes a log message with the prefix `SHAMapStore::WRN`.
 The server attempts to start online deletion again after the next validated ledger version after becoming fully synced.

 If you stop the server or it crashes while online deletion is running, online deletion resumes after the server is restarted and the server becomes fully synced.

-To temporarily disable online deletion, you can use the [can_delete method][] with an argument of `never`.
-This change persists until you re-enable online deletion by calling [can_delete][can_delete method] again.
-For more information on controlling when online deletion happens, see [Advisory Deletion](#advisory-deletion).
+To temporarily disable online deletion, you can use the `can_delete` method with an argument of `never`.
+This change persists until you re-enable online deletion by calling `can_delete` again.

 ## Configuration